kempniu/yafut/README.md

     cat baz | yafut -d /dev/mtd2 -w -i - -o qux

+To use a Yaffs file system image instead of a flash partition, replace `/dev/mtdX` with the path to the regular file containing the image.

 Run `yafut -h` for further usage instructions.

 ## FAQ

 ### Which flash memory types does this tool work with?

-Yafut supports both NAND flash and NOR flash.
+On Linux, Yafut supports both NAND flash and NOR flash, which are collectively referred to below as MTDs ([Memory Technology Devices][MTD]).
 However, while most parameters for an existing Yaffs file system stored on NAND flash can be autodetected, the Yaffs layout used on NOR flash can be fairly arbitrary and therefore Yaffs parameters for such a file system will likely need to be provided manually (see the next question below).

 ### Do I need to manually set any Yaffs parameters?